Until recently virtual reality was a fantasy. But today this immersive technology is profoundly penetrating our lives.

 VR on mobile also exists.
 In the case of Google Cardboard and Samsung Gear VR, a rendering engine runs on a smartphone.

 VR HMDs have their own hardware components to display video content.
 They may use either two content feeds connected to one display or two separate LCDs for each human eye.
-In addition, headsets contain lenses placed between the user’s eyes.
+In addition, VR headsets contain lenses placed between the user’s eyes.

 HMDs also may adjust their lenses to match the distance between the user’s eyes.
 It ensures a more realistic perception of virtual reality for any user.

 Each lens focuses and reshapes an image for each user’s eye.
 Reshaping involves creating a stereoscopic 3D picture by deforming two 2D images.
-With these manipulations, headsets adjust an image to how each eye sees the world in reality.
+With these manipulations, VR headsets adjust an image to how each eye sees the world in reality.

 Virtual reality app development is worthless without suitable hardware.
 Let’s consider a full set of devices that enable us to experience unreal worlds: